On the Estimation of Entropy in the FastICA Algorithm: The fastICA Algorithm

 The fastICA method to obtain the first loading from data $\tilde D \in \R^{n \times \tilde p}$ follows the steps given below.
 Following the usual convention, the rows of $\tilde D$ denote observations, the columns denote variables. \begin{enumerate} \item[i.]
 Whiten the data to obtain $D \in \R^{n \times p}$ with $p = \min(\tilde p, n - 1)$, such that $\frac{1}{n - 1} D^\top D = I_p$ \citep[Section 5.2]{hyvarinen2000independent}; \item[ii.]
 Iteratively find the optimal projection $w^\ast$, given by

-where $\hat J^\ast$ is an approximation to negentropy, given in equation~\eqref{eqHatJStarY} below. \end{enumerate} If more than one loading is required, then Step~ii.\ is repeated for each subsequent new direction, with the added constraint that $w$ must be orthogonal to the previously found directions.
+where $\hat J^\ast$ is an approximation to negentropy, given in equation~\eqref{eqHatJStarY} below. \end{enumerate} If more than one loading is required, Step~ii.\ is repeated for each subsequent new direction, with the added constraint that $w$ must be orthogonal to the previously found directions.
 This can be implemented within the fastICA framework using Gram-Schmidt orthogonalisation \citep[Section 6.2]{hyvarinen2000independent}.
 This is known as the \textit{deflation} fastICA method.
 There is also a \textit{parallel} fastICA method that finds all loadings concurrently, although in this paper we only consider the deflation approach.

 In the literature regarding fastICA it is often the convergence of the iterative method to solve \eqref{eqIterative} that is examined.
 It can be shown, for example in \citet{wei2014spurious}, that in certain situations this iterative step fails to find a good approximation for $w^\ast$.
 In contrast, here we consider the mathematical substitutions and approximations used in the derivation of $\hat J^\ast(Dw)$.
+Assumption~\ref{assumptionGK} introduces the technical assumptions given in \citet[Sections 4 and 6]{hyvarinen1998new}, using slightly adjusted notation.